Ellenmakena/econ_/README.md

 Objective

-To assess whether Treatment B is cost-effective compared to Treatment A by estimating the Incremental Cost-Effectiveness Ratio (ICER) and comparing it to a willingness-to-pay threshold of £30,000 per QALY.
+To assess whether Treatment B is cost-effective compared to Treatment A at a willingness-to-pay threshold of £30,000 per QALY.

 Methodology
 Model Type